Efraín Álvarez: LA Galaxy

 Álvarez made his senior team debut on March 2, 2019, and assisted on a goal during a 2–1 victory over the Chicago Fire.
-On September 2, 2020 Álvarez scored his first MLS goal against the Portland Timbers, the first in a 3–2 win.
+On September 2, 2020, Álvarez scored his first MLS goal against the Portland Timbers, the first in a 3–2 win.

+Tijuana

+On 8 September 2023, Álvarez joined Liga MX club Tijuana.
+He made his debut shortly after in Tijuana's 2–1 victory over Toluca on September 15, 2023, being substituted in for Eduardo Armenta in the 90th minute.

+Guadalajara

+On 31 May 2025, Guadalajara reached a 4-year agreement to sign Álvarez for a reported fee of $8 million, with an option to extend one more year.

 International career

 Álvarez was eligible to play for the United States or Mexico, having been born in the United States to Mexican parents.
 He currently represents Mexico at the senior level after playing for the United States at the U-15 youth level, and once stated, "I'm not closing the door on anyone.
 I could still play for the U.S. or I could keep playing for Mexico.
 But I'm with Mexico right now and that's my focus."

 Álvarez originally represented the United States U15's.
 In April 2016, he served as their captain at the 2016 International Festival of Fútbol in Rosario, Argentina, starting all three matches and leading the United States to the title.
 In the opening match against Talleres de Córdoba, Álvarez scored three goals and assisted two more goals in a 5–1 victory.
 He also scored against Uruguay U15s in a 2–0 win.
 In June 2016, Álvarez was again called to the United States U15s, for a four-team tournament in Zagreb, Croatia in which he made one start against Croatia U15s.

 Álvarez began playing for Mexico U15's in September 2016.
 He scored a brace for them in a friendly 7–0 win over the Cayman Islands U17 on August 11, 2017.
 He also represented the Mexico U15s in their championship-winning run at the 2017 CONCACAF Boys' Under-15 Championship, and provided the game-winning assist against his previous team, the United States U15s.